-- the adequacy of our liquidity to pursue our complete business objectives; - our ability to obtain reimbursement from third-party payers for our products; - loss or retirement of key executives; - · adverse economic conditions or intense competition; - loss of a key supplier; - entry of new competitors and products; - adverse federal, state and local government regulation; - technological obsolescence of our products; - technical problems with our research and products; - our ability to expand our business through strategic acquisitions; - our ability to integrate acquisitions and related businesses; - price increases for supplies and components: - the effects of current and future U.S. and foreign trade policy and tariff actions; and - the inability to carry out research, development and commercialization plans.
+- the adequacy of our liquidity to pursue our business objectives; - our ability to obtain reimbursement from third-party payers for our products; - loss or retirement of key executives, including prior to identifying a successor; - our Chief Executive Officer transition, including disruptions and uncertainties related thereto, our ability to appoint a successor with the desired level of experience and expertise in a timely manner, the potential impact on our business and future strategic direction resulting from the transition to a new Chief Executive Officer and our ability to retain other key members of senior management; - adverse economic conditions or intense competition; - loss of a key supplier; - entry of new competitors and products; - adverse federal, state and local government regulation; - technological obsolescence of our products; - technical problems with our research and products; - our ability to expand our business through strategic acquisitions; - our ability to integrate acquisitions and related businesses; - price increases for supplies and components; - the effects of current and future U.S. and foreign trade policy and tariff actions; and

+• the inability to carry out research, development and commercialization plans.